Q+A: Stephen Valand and Erica Shea, Brooklyn Brew Shop

 How do you come up with the food and beer recipes?

 Our love of cooking helped us come up with this idea.
 We usually had a lot of leftover supplies after the brewing process, so we decided to create a blog that highlights a variety of beer-infused food for our customers.
 We felt that there were plenty of wine inspired recipes, but very few people had any knowledge about beer.
 As for the beer recipes, the best part of the job is tasting new concoctions and then having our staff try it.
 We then list the feedback on our blog titled Two O'Clock Tasting.
 We also like to have our ear out for up-and-coming beer brands and make sure to highlight them on the website as well.
 We have about 12-15 different flavors to highlight every season.

 Are there any future developments you would like to share?

 We're excited to announce that we will be distributing an assortment of food-making kits as well.
 Three new kits have been designed to prepare soft pretzels and beer cheese, bagels and cream cheese, and fresh cheese.
 The fermentation process that occurs in beer can also be applied to food, which gave us the idea to branch out from just beer-making.
 We currently distribute to 23 countries and are hoping to further expand into other markets in the next few years.

-What is your favorite spot/s in DUMBO?
+What are your favorite spots in DUMBO?